-There’s a somewhat unusual cast of characters in St. Matthew’s genealogy that is read on the Sunday before Nativity (Matt.
+St. Matthew’s Gospel is a Gospel known as the one written by a Jew for the Jews.
+He opens with a genealogy, which was a very respectable thing to do.
+But there’s a somewhat unusual cast of characters in St. Matthew’s genealogy that was read today (Matt.
 1:1-25).
 Ancient genealogies, Jewish ones in particular, focused on men.
-However, this genealogy includes the women Tamar, Ruth, and Bathsheba.
+This genealogy includes four women: Tamar, Rahab, Ruth, and Bethsheba.

-Tamar seduced her own father-in-law through trickery, committing incest to bear children.
-You would think St. Matthew would be tempted to leave this one out!
+Unlucky for Tamar once again.
+So, she disguises herself and and seduces her father-in-law, Judah, committing a form of incest to bear children.
+You would think St. Matthew would be tempted to leave this embarrassing chapter out.

 Ruth was a Moabitess.
 It was not lawful for Israelites to marry a Moabite.
-Yet she abandoned her pagan gods and embraced the true God.
+Yet she has a very noble and inspiring character.
+She abandons her pagan gods and embraces the true God, so she receives an honorable mention.

-The third woman is not even mentioned by name.
-Instead we read “the wife of Uriah,” to emphasize just how evil it was for King David to steal Uriah’s wife and then murder the poor man.
-Some Church Fathers held the opinion that Bathsheba went along with the adultery and murder willingly, being enamored with the thought of becoming a queen.
+The fourth woman is not even mentioned by name.
+Instead we read “the wife of Uriah,” to emphasize just how much evil took place here.
+Uriah was a valiant soldier for King David.
+While Uriah was out fighting a war for David, the King stole Uriah’s wife Bathsheba, sleeps with her, and then has Uriah murdered.
+Adultery and murder are two of the three greatest sins.
+Some ancient commentators held the opinion that Bathsheba went along with the adultery and murder willingly, being enamored with the thought of becoming a queen.

-A little later in the pre-Nativity passage (1:21,23), our Lord Jesus is given two names: Emmanuel (God with us) and Jesus (Savior).
+A little later in the Gospel passage we heard this morning (1:21,23), our Lord Jesus is given two names: Emmanuel (God with us) and Jesus (Savior).
+We’ll come back to those in a moment.

-Ruth is a coming to our senses, beginning a life of repentance.
+Ruth symbolizes a resolute decision; a firm resolve to turn away from our old life.
+Like the Prodigal Son, we come to ourselves and to our senses, beginning a life of repentance.
 As she was a Moabitess coming from a pagan background, we too have a past that may be shameful.
-But that can be reconciled to God.
+But it can be reconciled to God.

 Bathsheba is leaving the reconciled, covenant relationship with God.
 Our soul returns to its former spiritually adulteress desires, seeking a life outside of God’s will.
-The holy matrimony between our soul and the Lord is broken.
+The murder involved can represent unrestrained anger or envy that we harbor in our thoughts.
+By this fall into sin, the holy matrimony between our soul and the Lord is broken.

 All through these phases of life, God continues to be Emmanuel, the God who is with us.
 Through the highs and lows, God has stayed near us.
 But why?
 Because He loves us and is faithful, even when we are unfaithful (cf. 2 Tim.
 2:13).

-Last of all, we have Jesus, which is Hebrew for Savior.
-It is the same Hebrew name as Joshua, the man who led the children of Israel into the Promised Land shortly after Moses’ death.
+Last of all, we have Jesus, which is Hebrew for Savior or Victor.
+It is the same name as Joshua, the man who led the children of Israel into the Promised Land shortly after Moses’ death, and whose story intersected with Rahab.

-This Jesus is our Savior, rescuing us from the sinful desires that enslave us, control us, and make us miserable.
+This Jesus is our Savior.
+His conquering of death and sin intersects with our lives.
+Through the Cross, He rescues us from the sinful desires that enslave us, control us, and make us miserable.
 He heals us, loves us, and brings us into the Promised Land of His eternal Kingdom.

-So, we ready ourselves for the remainder of this Nativity Fast so that we can make ourselves ready to meet God-With-Us, the Savior, and the Bridegroom of our souls.
+So, we prepare ourselves with the remainder of this Nativity Fast so that we can make ourselves ready to meet our God incarnate, the Bridegroom of our souls.
+By God’s grace and our fasting, we begin to purge the land of our hearts of the internal enemies who sow discord, enmity, strife, and death.

 The genealogy mentions a fifth woman: the Virgin Mary.
 I probably should have included her as well as the ultimate goal that we are moving toward: Christ dwelling within us.